-- 1. Follow the policies and procedures of the clinical facility including work hours, clinic procedures/ protocols/practices, dress code, confidentiality, patient rights, and observance of holidays. - 2.
-Present an in-service to the facility staff during one of the last three clinical education experiences and provide an outline of the in-service to the ACCE/AACCE - 3.
-Actively cooperate with the clinical instructor in planning the clinical education experience.

-- 4. Complete a self-evaluation at the midpoint and end of the clinical experience using the PT CPI Web - 5.
-Complete the Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction Form at the mid-point and end of the clinical experience and share the comments with the Cl.
+- 1. Follow the policies and procedures of the clinical facility including work hours, clinic procedures/protocols/practices, dress code, confidentiality, patient rights, and observance of holidays. - 2.
+Work with a variety of patients including, but not limited to: gender, cultures/ethnicities, ages, etc. - 3.
+Present an in-service to the facility staff during one of the last three clinical education experiences and provide an outline of the in-service to the ACCE/AACCE - 4.
+Actively cooperate with the clinical instructor in planning the clinical education experience. - 5.
+Complete a self-evaluation at the midpoint and end of the clinical experience using the PT CPI Web - 6.
+Complete the Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction Form at the midpoint and end of the clinical experience and share the comments with the CI.